-Snap accused of failing to act on sextortion reports
+New Mexico lawsuit accuses Snap of failing to act on sextortion reports

-Snap accused of failing to act on sextortion reports
+New Mexico lawsuit accuses Snap of failing to act on sextortion reports

 Occurred: October 2024

-Snapchat is facing allegations that it failed to adequately respond to numerous reports of sextortion and child grooming on its platform.
+Snapchat was accused of failing to adequately respond to numerous reports of sextortion and child grooming on its platform, raising questions about its commitment to child safety.

 A lawsuit lodged by New Mexico's Attorney General, Raúl Torrez, accuses Snapchat of being aware of rampant sex-related issues on its platform but failing to inform users or parents about them.